In this article, I will discuss the Pneumatic Governor.

 Adjustment on the engine-

 The maximum speed, the idling speed, and the idling damper stops must be adjusted when the engine has reached its normal operating temperature.
-The shut-off lever should be adjusted to give stopping without interference.

-Pneumatic Governor in Diesel Engine
+Pneumatic Governor in a Diesel Engine-

 All Diesel-engine injection pumps operate in conjunction with a governor, which is required to control the injected quantity of fuel so that the engine neither stalls when idling nor exceeds the maximum speed for which it is designed.
 An engine is also frequently required to operate steadily at certain Pacific speeds between idling and maximum speed regardless of load.
+A governor capable of holding any speed steady between idling and maximum speed is called a variable speed governor.
+Its special feature is its ability to hold the engine speed constant within close limits, with changing load, and at any point within its range to which it has been pre-set by the control lever.

-Suitable linkage converts the changing position of the weights to a longitudinal movement operating the rod controlling the fuel output of the injection pump.
+Similarly, C.A.V has developed d the BRV governor, which is a conventional centrifugal-operated spring-opposed fly-weight type.
+Suitable linkage converts changing position of the weights to a longitudinal movement operating the rod controlling the fuel output of the injection pump.
 The movement of this fuel control rod is also affected by the spring-loaded throttle or control lever, and it is the division of the fuel control between the centrifugal governor and the throttle control lever that gives the BRV its special characteristic.

-Principle of Operation of the Pneumatic Governor in Diesel Engine
+Principle of operation of the Pneumatic Governor in Diesel Engine-

 The RSV governor is a mechanical governor, mounted directly on the fuel in the injection pump and driven from its camshaft.
 The description of the principle of operat10n may be divided into two sections: The transfer of forces and the linkage components.

-Transfer of forces-
+1. Transfer of forces-

 Attached to the camshaft of the pump is the flyweight assembly.
 The two flyweights are pivoted on pins fixed in the coupling flange.
 On being thrown out of the centrifugal force, the weights through their bell crank extension will push the guide sleeve assembly against the tensioning lever.
 The tensioning lever has its fulcrum at the top of the governor cover.
 The main governor spring pulls the tensioning lever against the guide sleeve assembly.
+The spring tension changes depending on the position of the swiveling lever.
+The swiveling lever and the control lever, therefore, determine the tension of the governor spring.
+The travel of the tensioning lever toward the flyweights is limited by the full load stop screw.

 As long as the governor's spring tension exceeds the flyweight force at the guide sleeve assembly, the tensioning lever stays on the full load stop. at a certain speed, the flyweight forces overcome the governor spring tension, and the tensioning lever is pushed away from the full load stop.

-Linkage components-
+2. Linkage components-

 The guide lever and the tensioning lever have a common fulcrum at the top of the governor cover.
 The other end of the guide lever is hooked onto the guide sleeve assembly.
 The fulcrum of the floating lever is at the bottom of the governor cover.
 The guide lever is connected to its middle by a pin.
+At the upper end, the floating lever carries a link by which it is connected to the control rod of the pump.
+The auxiliary starting spring is attached to the floating lever on the end of the governor housing on the other end.

 It can be seen that every movement of the guide sleeve assembly will be transferred by the guide lever to the floating lever and over the link to the control rod.